 Day means, for the purpose of complying with the service requirements of the USCG manning regulations, 8 hours of watchstanding or day-working not to include overtime.
 On vessels authorized by 46 USC 8104 and 46 CFR 15.705, to operate a two-watch system, a 12-hour working day may be creditable as 1½ days of service.
 On vessels of less than 100 GRT, a day is considered as 8 hours unless the Coast Guard determines that the vessel’s operating schedule makes this criteria inappropriate; in no case will this period be less than 4 hours.

 Deck department means the department aboard a ship responsible for navigation, cargo, command, and control functions.

-Designated Duty Engineer (DDE) means a qualified engineer, who may be the sole engineer on vessels with a periodically manned engine room on vessels less than 500 GT.
+Designated Duty Engineer (DDE) means a qualified engineer, who may be the sole engineer on vessels less than 500 GTwith a periodically manned engine room.

 Designated Person Ashore (DPA) is a person or persons not on the vessel but having direct access to the highest level of a company’s management.
 As described in the International Ship Management Code,the responsibility and authority of the Designated Person should include monitoring the safety and pollution prevention aspects of the operation of each ship and ensuring that adequate resources and shore-based support are applied as required.